 Equal Employment Opportunity claims can be a long and often complicated process, and some challenges are a bit more troublesome than others.
 It’s those topics we are tackling during this four-part webinar series.
 Why should know the Supreme Court’s recent decision in Babb v.
 Wilkie?
 What are steps you can take to avoid an age discrimination claim?
 What’s the difference between serious health condition and an ADA disability?
 And what happens if you confuse the two?
 How do you determine whether a job task is an essential function?
 How do you define a “prompt and effective” response to a complaint?

+We’ll answer these questions and more over the course of four 60-minute webinars, held the first Thursday of the month.
 Sessions will be held on Thursdays from 1:00 – 2:00 p.m.
 ET.

-- April 9 – When the ADA and FMLA Collide: Coverage under the FMLA; coverage under the ADA; medical documentation; requesting leave under the FMLA; leave as a reasonable accommodation.
+- April 1 – When the ADA and FMLA Collide: Coverage under the FMLA; coverage under the ADA; medical documentation; requesting leave under the FMLA; leave as a reasonable accommodation.

-- Early Bird Tuition: $240 per site, per session (payment made by February 24).
+- Early Bird Tuition: $240 per site, per session (payment made by February 23).

-- Standard Tuition: $270 per site, per session (payment made February 25 or later).
+- Standard Tuition: $270 per site, per session (payment made February 24 or later).

-- Register for all four webinars by February 24 and pay only $910!
+- Register for all four webinars by February 23 and pay only $910!

-Teleworkers may be added to a main site registration for $40 per teleworker, on a space-available basis.
+Teleworkers may be added to a main site registration for $50 per teleworker, on a space-available basis.